 For all their pluses, however, ETFs are not perfect and in some cases may have more potential for harm than for good.
 Here are four ETF flaws you should bear in mind before investing.

 ETFs and mutual funds share a number of traits, and one of them is that both charge fees.
-ETFs, because they are usually passively managed, typically have very low expense rations.
-But typically is not always, and some ETFs charge levy substantial charges.
+ETFs, because they are usually passively managed, typically have very low expense ratios.
+But typically is not always, and some ETFs levy substantial charges.

 While the vast majority of ETFs have fees below 0.75%, fees in excess of 1% are becoming more common as this asset class continues to develop.
 Fees come out of gains in good years and add to losses in bad years.
 It is vital for investors to know up front what they will be paying.
 For passively managed funds, shopping on price is a worthwhile endeavor.